klaviyo/klaviyo-react-native-sdk/README.md

 ## Overview

-klaviyo-react-native-sdk is an SDK, written in TypeScript that can be integrated into your React Native App.
+klaviyo-react-native-sdk is an SDK, written in TypeScript, that can be integrated into your React Native App.
 The SDK enables you to engage with your customers using push notifications.
-In addition you will be able to take advantage of Klaviyo's identification and event tracking functionality.
+In addition, you will be able to take advantage of Klaviyo's identification and event tracking functionality.
 Once integrated, your marketing team will be able to better understand your app users' needs and send them timely messages via APNs/Google FCM.

 ## Installation

 The Klaviyo React Native SDK is available via [NPM](http://npmjs.com).
-To add it to your project run the following from your project's root directory:
+To add it to your project, run the following from your project's root directory:

 ```sh
 npm install klaviyo-react-native-sdk